Morozov33/Morozov33/README.md

 #### Hi, someone!

-I'm Dmitrii Morozov, and I'm a backend engineer.
+I'm Dmitrii Morozov, and I'm a backend engineer from Istanbul.

 ***
 #### Stack: